0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 ## Instrumentarianism and The Perpetual Present

-The Perpetual Present is our contemporary temporal social milieu--a period without duration that never changes, it is a temporality where the past is irrelevant, and
+The Perpetual Present is our contemporary social milieu--a period without duration that never changes, it is a temporality where the past is irrelevant, and
 <span className="note"><small>The Perpetual Present is the reification of time itself.</small>the present moment is spent determining a future that isn't our own.</span>
 Unlike the circle in the cyclical time of nature, and the line in the irreversible time of history, the perpetual present is a point of singularity collapsed into a time we call 'now'.
 The perpetual present is the period at the End of History.